VR developer focused on creating immersive storytelling experiences.

-This took me a while, but I compiled a list of 50 of the best multiplayer Quest 2 games – free games, co-op games, pvp games, social games, shooters and everything for everybody.
+So this took me a while to complete, but I’ve finally compiled a list of 50 of the best multiplayer Quest 2 games.
+This list contains free games, multiplayer horror games, co-op games, pvp games, social games, shooters and more – there’ll be something for everybody here.

 If you’re looking for free VR games, the Quest 2 has a handful of really good ones.
 Here are 10 I recommend: